State / Territory Benefits - Missouri

 Pearl Harbor Survivor: Any member of the United States Military Service who was stationed on or within three miles of the Hawaiian Island of Oahu on December 7, 1941, during the enemy attack on Pearl Harbor and other related military installations may apply for special motor vehicle license plates for one vehicle he owns, either solely or jointly, as provided in this section.
+Pearl Harbor survivor plates issued are transferable only to a widow or widower of a Pearl Harbor survivor.
 Cost is $15.

 Purple Heart Plates: Any person who has been awarded the Purple Heart medal may apply for special motor vehicle license plates for any vehicle he or she owns, either solely or jointly, other than commercial vehicles weighing over twelve thousand pounds.
 There is no specialty plate fee for first set.
 There is a$15 specialty plate fee for second or subsequent set.